-A hysterectomy is a surgery that involves removing the uterus (womb), meaning you are no longer able to get pregnant post-surgery.
+A hysterectomy is a surgery that involves removal of the uterus (womb), meaning you are no longer able to get pregnant post-surgery.
 There are different types of hysterectomy, and the type that you would be recommended would depend on why you require a hysterectomy.

 The procedure is a big operation using general anaesthetic with extensive recovery periods, and is recommended after other less invasive procedures have been tried.

 Why would you have a hysterectomy?

 There are a number of different reasons why a woman would have a hysterectomy which include:

 - Endometriosis – a condition where uterine lining tissue develops outside of the uterus, causing pain, heavy periods and infertility.

 - Cancer of the cervix, uterus or ovaries

 - Uterine prolapse – when the uterus moves from its correct position into the vaginal canal.

 For non-cancerous illnesses, a hysterectomy would only be offered if all other treatment options had been tried first.